Grovedale Football Club: 1970s

 In 1973 the GDFL had a restructure that insisted in having the senior club also provide a reserve grade side.
 This meant that senior clubs had to align with a junior club to survive.
 They had to make two divisions because there were so many teams, so the club went into Division 2.
 Between 1973 and 1976 Grovedale played in every Grand Final where they played Modewarre.
 In 1973 they lost by 19 points, and in 1974 they lost again, this time by 25 points.
 In 1975 they won by five points.
 The following season Modewarre defeated them by 21 points.
 In 1978 they were promoted to Division 1 but did not win many games that year.

 Geelong Football League

 In 1979 the Geelong Football League was formed and Grovedale was one of the founding clubs.
 In the following 42 years the club has made the finals on seven occasions.
 Their best season was in 2013 when they were runners-up.

+Notable past player Timothy Colbert controversially left the club in 2015 to play for the Anglesea Kangaroos in the Bellarine Football League (BFL).
+At the conclusion of the 2015 Bellarine season, Colbert when asked by Anglesea team mates if he will play for another club stated, “If I player anywhere, it’ll be Anglesea.”
+After having a year off football in 2016, Colbert returned to Grovedale Tigers in 2017.